Is Selenomethionine The Best Type of Selenium?

 Evidence-Based

-Selenium is an essential (required) nutrient that your body MUST have
+Selenium is an essential (required) nutrient that your body must have

 But here’s the deal:

-Not all selenium supplements are created equal and some of the supplements which contain ‘selenium’ have inorganic forms that are not really usable by the body.
+Not all selenium supplements are created equal and some of the supplements which contain ‘selenium’ have inorganic forms that are not usable by the body.

 Is selenomethionine selenium?